yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/nameditem-update.md

 ---
-title: "Update nameditem"
+title: "Update workbookNamedItem"
-description: "Update the properties of nameditem object."
+description: "Update the properties of workbookNamedItem object."
 localization_priority: Normal
 author: "ruoyingl"
-ms.prod: ""
+ms.prod: "excel"
 doc_type: apiPageType
 ---

-# Update nameditem
+# Update workbookNamedItem

 Namespace: microsoft.graph

-Update the properties of nameditem object.
+Update the properties of workbookNamedItem object.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).